-Texas Department of State Health Services (DSHS) conducts research to identify specialties and subspecialties within the field of medicine in Texas that are at critical shortage levels, the overall supply of physicians in Texas, and the ability of Texas's graduate medical education (GME) system to meet the current and future health care needs of Texas.
-This report is in fulfillment of the requirements found in Texas Health and Safety Code, Section 105.009 and examines medical education in Texas, including Texas' ability to produce the physicians needed according to the Texas Physicians Supply and Demand Projections, 2018 - 2032 report.
+In accordance with Texas Health and Safety Code, Section 105.009, the Health Professions Resource Center at the Texas Department of State Health Services (DSHS) is required to conduct research identifying those specialties and subspecialties in Texas that are at critical shortage levels, the overall supply of physicians in Texas, and the ability of Texas's graduate medical education (GME) system to meet the current and future health care needs of Texas.
+This report is in fulfillment of the requirements in Section 105.009 and examines medical education in Texas, including Texas's ability to produce the physicians needed according to the Texas Physicians Supply and Demand Projections, 2018 - 2032 report.

-For this report, DSHS summarizes results on medical education in Texas and 35 physician specialties from 2021 through 2032.
-It places particular focus on primary care physician (PCP) specialties and psychiatry.
-These results are based on the Texas Physician Pipeline Model created by IHS Markit, a consulting firm that has previously conducted health care workforce modeling for the Health Resources and Services Administration, the Association of American Medical Colleges (AAMC), and DSHS.
+For this report, DSHS summarized results on medical education in Texas and 35 physician specialties from 2021 through 2032.
+These results are based on the Texas Physician Pipeline Model created by IHS Markit, a consulting firm that has previously conducted health care workforce modeling for the Health Resources and Services Administration, the Association of American Medical Colleges, and DSHS.